AlecMcCutcheon/AWS-Connect-Addons/README.md

 # AWS-Connect-Addons Hosted JS

-This is where the actual code the extension pulls from lives
+This is where the actual JS for the extension lives